GraphQL Queries

 Simple Search

-In the example below, no entity based parameters have been given and the search will return the earliest 10 customers, irrespective of their names.
+In the example below, no based parameters have been given and the search will return the earliest 10 customers, irrespective of their names.

 Simple Search